isabella232/dynamic-media-classic.en-1/help/quick-start-mixed-media-sets.md

 Mixed Media Set Viewer Presets include community options for end users to embed code, copy URLs, and link to the main web site.
 Users can use these options to share information about products on their personal web sites or social networking sites.

-This Mixed Media Sets Quick Start is designed to get up and running quickly with Mixed Media Set techniques in Adobe Dynamic Media Classic.
+This Mixed Media Sets Quick Start is designed to get you up and running quickly with Mixed Media Set techniques in Adobe Dynamic Media Classic.

 ## 1. Upload the images, swatch files, and videos